saplingdigitalltd/deployment-workflow/README.md

 must be exectued manually to set up the base machine, provision packages and manage users.

+To get a new Digital Ocean droplet up and running, you'll need to run the following plays:

+* Provision (to install packages)
+* Configure (for general config and user settings)

+If you require a MySQL database (eg. for a WP project)

+* Run the mysql `install` play and *save the details in 1Password!*
+* Run the mysql `new_db` play

 For convenience a helper script is included at `deploy/run.sh`.
 Use it like this: